ipol-journal/ipolDevel/ipol_demo/modules/blobs/README.txt

 Introduction:

-In the context of IPOL project, this module aims to create a new system of magement file for demo.
+In the context of IPOL project, this module aims to create a new system of management file for demo.

 This module is divided in three parts following MVC pattern: